personalscience/taster/README.md

 ## Database

 The app requires a database.
+For testing purposes, a pre-prepared Sqlite database will work fine, though it is currently not included in this repo.

-The database loading is handled by the separate package `tasterdb`, which expects all Libreview files and other raw data to be in the directory specified by:
+Database related features are handled by the separate package `tasterdb`, which expects all Libreview files and other raw data to be in the directory specified by:

 ``` r
 config::get("tastermonial")$datadir
 ```

-This data directory should contain:
+Using `tasterdb`, you can fill the database using a data directory that contains:

 -   All Libreview CSV files, exactly as downloaded from <https://libreview.com>.
-Any CSV file that includes "glucose" in the name will automatically read by the script `psi_db_load.R`.
+Any CSV file that includes "glucose" in the name will automatically be read into the database.
 -   Latest Tastermonial firebase output, stored in the file `table-data.csv`.
 -   Miscellaneous other raw files including Nutrisense-formatted files.